lyndon025/playtested/src/content/article/legacy/2023-12-26-a-cleverly-challenging-puzzle-game-disguised-as-a-grid-based-strategy--review---mobile-su.md

-## +Creative fusion of Strategy and Puzzle game mechanics
+- Creative fusion of Strategy and Puzzle game mechanics

-## +Elaborate puzzle/level design and mission/character variety
+- Elaborate puzzle/level design and mission/character variety

-## +Clever use of words and ‘programming’ to alter the rules of the game
+- Clever use of words and ‘programming’ to alter the rules of the game

-## +Free to claim until December 27, and then after at a cheap price of $4
+- Free to claim until December 27, and then after at a cheap price of $4## Cons

-## Cons

 -Can be brutally challenging, missions can be difficult to solve